Catholic emancipation: Developments of the 1820s

 In 1823, Daniel O'Connell started a campaign for emancipation by establishing the Catholic Association.
-In 1828, he stood for election in County Clare in Ireland and was elected even though he could not take his seat in the House of Commons of the United Kingdom.
+He stood for the 1828 County Clare by-election in Ireland, though he could not take his seat in the House of Commons of the United Kingdom.

 O'Connell's manoeuvres were important, but the decisive turning point came with the change in public opinion in Britain in favour of emancipation.
 Politicians understood the critical importance of public opinion.
 They were influenced as well by the strong support for the measure by the Whigs in the House of Lords and by the followers of Lord Grenville (1759–1834).
 The increasing strength of public opinion, as expressed in the newspapers and elections over a twenty-year period, overcame religious bias and deference to the crown, first in the House of Commons and then in the House of Lords.
 As Robert Peel pointed out to George IV in 1829, every House of Commons elected beginning in 1807 expressed majority support for Catholic emancipation, except that of 1818, which voted only once on the issue, in 1819, and rejected the motion by two votes.

 Despite this, the votes in the House of Lords were consistently negative, in part because of the King's own opposition.
 The balance of opinion in the House of Lords shifted abruptly in 1828–29 in response to public opinion and O'Connell's election, especially reflecting fear of a religious civil war in Ireland.
 The Sacramental Test Act 1828 removed the barrier that required certain public officials to be members of the established Church.

 Burking Poor Old Mrs Constitution by William Heath, 1829.
 Satirical cartoon showing Wellington and Peel, as the murderers Burke and Hare, extinguishing the constitution for Catholic emancipation.

 The Duke of Wellington and Sir Robert Peel changed positions to support the Roman Catholic Relief Act 1829.
 This act removed many of the remaining substantial restrictions on Roman Catholics throughout the United Kingdom of Great Britain and Ireland.
 However, at the same time the minimum property qualification for voters was increased, rising from a rental value of forty shillings (£2) per annum to £10 per annum, substantially reducing the number of those entitled to vote.

-After 1832 the threshold was again lowered in successive Reform Acts.
-The major beneficiaries were the Roman Catholic middle classes, who could now enter careers in the higher civil service and in the judiciary.
-O'Connell was then re-elected and took his seat in Westminster.
+After the Reform Act 1832 the threshold was again lowered.
+The major beneficiaries were the Catholic middle classes, who could now enter careers in the higher civil service and in the judiciary.
+At the 1829 County Clare by-election, O'Connell was then re-elected and took his seat in Westminster.
 The year 1829 is therefore generally regarded as marking the chief moment of emancipation in Britain and Ireland.

 The obligation, however, to pay tithes to the established Anglican church in Ireland remained, resulting in the Tithe War of the 1830s, and many other minor disabilities remained.
 A series of further reforms were introduced over time.